maystey/uct_nassp_cm2020/CHAPTERS.md

 # Chapters

 The current status of the chapters are recorded in this file.
-Subsections that are complete are not displayed.

 ## Misc.

 Items in this section are necessary to add, but I cannot place them at the moment.
 - Checking object types using `is`
+- Checking if object in collection using `in`

 ## Introduction - Not Started

 ## Basics - Incomplete

+### Complete

+- Variables
+- Comments
+- Type Conversion
+- Operators
+- Assignment Operators
+- Introduction to Functions

+### Incomplete

-- Intro - Incomplete
+- Intro
+- Strings
+    - Section: Formating

+### Not Started

+- Execution priority
+- Tips and tricks

+### Enhancements

 - Comments - Incomplete
     - Needs better examples
 - Operators - Incomplete
     - Make url to sections (is it possible for this to be relative?)

+## Data Structures

+Removed this from Basics.
+Should I put this after if?

+### Complete
+- Lists

-- Strings - Incomplete
+### Incomplete

+### Not Started
-    - Section: Formating
+- Intro
-- Tuples - Not started
+- Tuples
-- Dictionaries - Not started
+- Dictionaries

-- Execution priority - Not started
-- Tips and tricks - Not started
+### Enhancements
+- Lists
+    - Should I make a forwards reference to list comprehension?

-## If Statements - Incomplete
+## If Statements

+### Complete

+### Incomplete

 - Logical Operators - Incomplete
     - More examples needed
-- if/else/elif statements - Incomplete
-    - else else else example
-    - flow charts

 ## For and While Loops - Incomplete
 The remaining sections here are not a priority